terroo/terroo.github.io/_posts/2022-05-22-how-to-compile-neovim-from-scratch.md

 title: "How to Compile NEOVIM from Scratch"
 date: 2022-05-22 13:09:31
 image: '/assets/img/neovim/building-neovim.jpg'
-description: 'When some plugin wants the latest version and your operating system repository doesn't have it yet.'
+description: 'When some plugin wants the latest version and your operating system repository doesnt have it yet.'
 tags:
 - neovim
 ---